T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Data availability

 \section{Data availability}

 All datasets used in this study are publicly available (Kodak, CLIC-pro, DIV2K).
-Source code and experiment scripts to reproduce the results are available at \url{https://github.com/nkalmykovsk/tmla} (commit hash and instructions are provided in the repository).
+Source code and experiment scripts to reproduce the results are available at \url{https://github.com/nkalmykovsk/tmla} (instructions are provided in the repository).
 No proprietary data were used.